spectrocloud/spectromate/docs/getting-started.md

 16. From the left **Main Menu**, select **Interactivity & Shortcuts**.

-17. Toggle the **Interactvity** button to **On**.
+17. Toggle the **Interactivity** button to **On**.

 18. Use your load balancer URL OR custom domain name and paste the URL into the text input box.
 Append `/api/v1/slack/actions` to the end of the URL and save your changes.

     ![View of the interactivity options view](../static/images/slack_interactivity_view.png)

 19. The last step is for you to review your resources in Palette.
-Navigate back to your browser and open up Palette.
+Navigate back to your browser and open up [Palette](https://console.spectrocloud.com).

 20. Navigate to the left **Main Menu** and click on **Clusters**.

 21. Click on **cluster-1** to access the cluster details view.
-From the cluster details page you can review the status of your virtual cluster, monitor workloads, download the kubeconfig file, and more.
+From the cluster details page, you can review the status of your virtual cluster, monitor workloads, download the kubeconfig file, and more.

     ![View of the cluster details page](../static/images/cluster-details-view.png)

-You have now deployed SpectroMate successfully into your workspace.
+You have now deployed SpectroMate successfully into your Slack workspace.

 # Validation